-First published in 1975, Gilles Deleuze and Félix Guattari’s Kafka: Toward a Theory of Minor Literature (1) draws on many of the themes of their earlier works; a critical stance towards psychoanalytical hegemony, an emphasis on the continuities between human and animal, and most significantly, an absolute belief in the shifting nature of identity.
+First published in 1975, Gilles Deleuze and Félix Guattari’s Kafka: Toward a Theory of Minor Literature (1) draws on many of the themes of their earlier works; a critical stance towards psychoanalytical hegemony, an emphasis on the continuities between human and animal, and most significantly, an understanding of the shifting nature of identity.

 Opposed to the psychoanalytic tradition in Kafka scholarship, Deleuze and Guattari set out to offer a new way of seeing his work.
 Through this process their theory of a revolutionary ‘Minor Literature’ emerges.

 One of the most notable aspects of this theory is its inclusion of “great works” like those of Kafka, into minority discourse.
-While some critics have taken exception to this jumbling together of “minorities” to include not just marginal literatures (the literature of minorities) and secondary literatures (that of a minor nation or movement in relation to a larger tradition) but also experimental literatures, which linguistically “minorise” a major language of which the author is a part, it is perhaps in this very jumbling together that Deleuze and Guattari’s conception draws its strength.
+While some critics have taken exception to this jumbling together of “minorities” to include not just marginal literatures (the literature of minorities) and secondary literatures (that of a minor nation or movement in relation to a larger tradition) but also experimental literatures, which linguistically “minorise” a major language of which the author is a part.
 In stressing the revolutionary nature of minor literature and its role in visualising and thereby creating new futures over and above differentiating factors such as nation or race, minor literature carries fewer problems than terms such as “third-world” literature or even “post-colonial” literature.

 So, what actually is Minor Literature?
 Deleuze and Guattari describe it thus: